 The Dry Tortugas are located on the southwestern edge of Monroe County, Florida.
 DRTO is administered and managed by the NPS, with staff dedicated to park administration, visitor protection, science and resource management, maintenance, and interpretation.
 Areas within DRTO are zoned for a variety of historic preservation, research, and public visitation purposes.
 Garden Key (the site of Fort Jefferson) is zoned for historic preservation and is open year-round for public access (NPS, 2015).
 The central portion of Loggerhead Key (including the lighthouse and associated structures) is also zoned for historic preservation.
 Remaining portions of Loggerhead Key are zoned as research natural areas.
-The public is allowed on Loggerhead Key except during seabird and sea turtle nesting season (approximately April to September).
 Bush Key is zoned for natural and cultural use and is also closed to public access during seabird and sea turtle nesting season.
 East Key is also closed during nesting season.
 Hospital and Long Key are permanently closed to public access, and Middle Key is a sandbar that emerges only intermittently.

 DRTO contains numerous historical structures and shipwrecks, with many dating back to the Spanish exploration of the Americas in the 1500s (NPS, 2015).
 Most notably, Garden Key is the site of 1800s-era Fort Jefferson, which occupies approximately 16 acres of the Key.
 Fort Jefferson's masonry has severely deteriorated due to exposure to the marine environment, and DRTO has supported and continues to support historical preservation of the structure (NPS, 2015).
 Loggerhead Key contains an 1800s-era lighthouse and associated structures and the ruins of an early-1900s marine biology laboratory that are subject to historical preservation efforts.
-DRTO (listed October 26, 1992) and Fort Jefferson (listed November 10, 1970) are listed on the National Register of Historic Places (NPS, 2022).
+DRTO (listed October 26, 1992) and Fort Jefferson (listed November 10, 1970) are listed on the National Register of Historic Places (NPS, 2022a).